spring/spring/game/AI/AAI/AAI ReadMe.txt

 		- AccidUK for debugging and some coding suggestions

 		- Tournesol and Firenu for helping me getting debugging to work

-		- Yuritch for testing and providing me with improved mod config file

 		- All other testers who are not listed here

 		- All other people who gave some feedback

-AAI 0.7?	- Fixed some more possible crash bugs

-AAI 0.76	- Fixed the most common crashbugs in release mode
+		- Brandon Potter for his TBT 12 cfg file

+AAI v0.80	- Improved/tweaked/fixed attack behaviour, AAI will try to withdraw when facing much stronger enemy forces

-		- Added basic attack behaviour for air only mods
+		- Added attack behaviour for air only mods

+		- Added support for different reading/writing paths (only important for linux users)

+		- Completly redesigned factory/builder management to support mobile factories and other stuff in the future (EE hub system is NOT supported though)

+		- Extended mod learning about usage of different unit categories with respect to elapsed game time

+		- Reduced unit categories: LAND/SEA/HOVER/AIR_BUILDER are now in the same category GROUND/SEA_FACTORY are now in the same category (slight performace increase and nicer code)

+		- Improved mex spot selection (to prevent unnecessary long ways for builders), AAI will now also build better extractors (e.g. moho mines) outside the base (according to safety)

+		- Improved placement of stationary defences and tweaked selection of them a bit

+		- Cleaned up buildtables, removed some old stuff, mod learning filesize decreased

+		- Decreased map-learning filesize by removing stationary artillery learning and some other unnecessary stuff (map-leraning version changed)

+		- AAI no longer crashes when one of its units get captured

+		- AAI now builds air bases/refuel pads (thx to yuritch for finding the bug)

+		- Fixed various issues/bugs that could cause stalling / prevent AAI from building further factories, builders

+		- Fixed a few bugs that could cause erroneus behaviour on water maps as well as a submarine related bug

+		- Fixed lots of crash bugs

+		- Fixed a possible memory leak in AAIBuildTable

+		- Increased mod learning file version

 AAI v0.75	- Completly redone attack system: AAI will now attack more elaborately
-		  (attackers move on if are cleared, bombers returning to base when target destroyed, attack groups now retreat under several circumstances, combat groups are guarded by aa units - however it still tends to send in streams of attackers - will be adressed in one of the next versions ) Please not that at the moment the new attack system does not work with air only mods such as FF at all.
+		  (attackers move on if are cleared, bombers returning to base when target destroyed, attack groups now retreat under several circumstances, combat groups are guarded by aa units - however it still tends to send in streams of attackers - will be adressed in one of the next versions ) Please note that at the moment the new attack system does not work with air only mods such as FF at all.
 AAI will build a base as well as combat units and react to the actions of the player but it will not attack in a proper way

 		- Added MAX_ATTACKS statement to mod.cfg which determines the max number of independent attack waves at the same time (set to 4 by default)